nikiimisal/Docker-Examples-and-Concepts/README.md

 ### 1️⃣ Bridge Network (Default)

+### When should you use a Docker Bridge Network?

+Use the Docker bridge network when you want containers on the same host to communicate with each other securely using container names or IPs.
+It is mainly used for single-host setups, development, and testing environments.
+By default, if no network is specified, Docker automatically connects containers to the bridge network.
+It is best for local development, testing, and small applications, where containers don’t need direct exposure to the outside network.

+Key Points :

 - Communicate between host and container
 - Establishing communication between containers C1 & C2 ,C3
+- Create Multiple connections
 - Default network created by Docker
 - Containers can talk inside the same bridge
 - Used for single-host applications